RESHAPELab/sigil-ps-vscode/README.md

 This extension contributes a chat participant for Copilot, which implements the intended behavior through a third-party backend.

 ### File Context
-Tiamat can currently accept context from your files in two different ways:
+Sigil can currently accept context from your files in two different ways:
 1. You can provide the content of the file you are currently working on, as indicated by the "Current file" label in the Copilot window.
 You can also focus on a specific part of your code by simply highlighting it.
 2. You can explicitly reference other files in your message by typing `#` and then the file name.
 When you do this, an autocomplete should appear to help you select files.